hzk2021/video-segment-processing-server/README.md

 2. For each segment, it:
    - Retrieves the segment data (image URL, audio URL, story ID)
    - Downloads the image and audio files
+   - Uses Whisper to analyze the audio and generate word-level timestamps for subtitles
-   - Uses FFmpeg to combine them into a video
+   - Uses FFmpeg to combine the image and audio into a video with:
+     - Ken Burns zoom effect on the image
+     - Bottom-aligned subtitles that appear in sync with the speech
+     - High-quality video encoding settings
    - Uploads the video to Supabase storage
    - Updates the segment record with the video URL
    - Acknowledges the message in the queue